Released on May 24, 2023

-Due to recent rainfall and cooler weather, the Saskatchewan Public Safety Agency (SPSA) is lifting the provincial fire ban that has been in place since July 2.
-The ban had applied to all Crown lands, provincial parks and the Northern Saskatchewan Administration District.
+Due to recent rainfall and cooler weather, the Saskatchewan Public Safety Agency (SPSA) is lifting the provincial fire ban that has been in place since May 16, 2023.
+The ban had applied to all Crown lands, provincial parks and the Northern Saskatchewan Administration District north of Highway 16.